manticoresoftware/manticoresearch/docs/command_line_tools_reference/index_converter_command_reference.rst

 .. code-block:: bash

-    $ indexer --config /home/myuser/sphinx.conf --index indexname
+    $ index_converter --config /home/myuser/sphinx.conf --index indexname

 Convert all indexes:

 .. code-block:: bash

-    $ indexer --config /home/myuser/sphinx.conf --all
+    $ index_converter --config /home/myuser/sphinx.conf --all

 Convert indexes found in a folder:

 .. code-block:: bash

-    $ indexer  --path /var/lib/manticoresearch/data --all
+    $ index_converter  --path /var/lib/manticoresearch/data --all

-The new version of the index is written by default in the same folder.
-Previous version files are saved with `.old` in their name.
+New version of the index is written by default in the same folder.
+Previous version files are saved with `.old` extension in their name.
-An exception is `.spp` (hitlists) file  which is the only index component that didn't had any change in the new format.
+An exception is `.spp` (hitlists) file which is the only index component that didn't have any change in the new format.

 You can save the new index version to a different folder using `--output-dir` option

 .. code-block:: bash

-    $ indexer --config /home/myuser/sphinx.conf --all --output-dir /new/path
+    $ index_converter --config /home/myuser/sphinx.conf --all --output-dir /new/path

 A special case is for indexes containing kill-lists.
-As the behaviour of how kill-lists works has changed, the delta index should know which are the target indexes for applying the kill-lists
+As the behaviour of how kill-lists works has changed (see :ref:`killlist_target`), the delta index should know which are the target indexes for applying the kill-lists
 There are 3 ways to have a converted index ready for setting targeted indexes for applying kill-lists:

 - Use `--killlist-target` when converting an index

 .. code-block:: bash

-    $ indexer --config /home/myuser/sphinx.conf --index deltaindex --killlist-target mainindex:kl
+    $ index_converter --config /home/myuser/sphinx.conf --index deltaindex --killlist-target mainindex:kl

 - Add killlist_target in the configuration before doing the conversion

 - use :ref:`ALTER ...
 KILLLIST_TARGET<alter_syntax>` command after conversion

 A complete list of ``index_converter`` options: